⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 The right exists.

-Searches Without Consent Require Legal Grounds
+Searches Without Consent Require Legal Authority

 Probable cause